Stackclash/5e-vault/5. Mechanics/Bestiary/Fey/Summer Eladrin (MPMM).md

 - !!int "14"
 - !!int "12"
 - !!int "18"
-"speed": "walk 50 ft."
+"speed": "50 ft."
 "skillsaves":
-  "Intimidation": !!int "8"
+  "Intimidation": "+8"
-  "Athletics": !!int "8"
+  "Athletics": "+8"
 "damage_resistances": "fire"
 "senses": "darkvision 60 ft., passive Perception 11" "languages": "Common, Elvish, Sylvan"
 "cr": "10"
 "traits":
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "Any non-eladrin creature that starts its turn within 60 feet of the eladrin\
+- "desc": "Any non-eladrin creature that starts its turn within 60 feet of the eladrin\
     \ must make a DC 16 Wisdom saving throw.
 On a failed save, the creature becomes\
-    \ [[5.
-Mechanics/Rules/Conditions.md#frightened|frightened]] of the eladrin for 1\
+    \ [[\5.
+Mechanics\Rules\Conditions.md#frightened|frightened]] of the eladrin for\
-    \ minute.
+    \ 1 minute.
 A creature can repeat the saving throw at the end of each of its turns,\
     \ ending the effect on itself on a success.
 If a creature's saving throw is successful\
     \ or the effect ends for it, the creature is immune to any eladrin's Fearsome\
     \ Presence for the next 24 hours."
   "name": "Fearsome Presence"
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "The eladrin has advantage on saving throws against spells and other magical\
+- "desc": "The eladrin has advantage on saving throws against spells and other magical\
     \ effects."
   "name": "Magic Resistance"
 "actions":
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "The eladrin makes two Longsword or Longbow attacks."
+- "desc": "The eladrin makes two Longsword or Longbow attacks."
   "name": "Multiattack"
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "Melee Weapon Attack: dice: d20+8 (+8 to hit), reach 5 ft., one target.\
+- "desc": "Melee Weapon Attack: dice: d20+8 (+8 to hit), reach 5 ft., one target.\
-    \ Hit: dice: 2d8 + 4|avg (2d8 + 4) slashing damage, or 15 (dice: 2d10 + 4|avg\
+    \ Hit: 13 (dice: 2d8 + 4|avg (2d8 + 4)) slashing damage, or 15 (dice: 2d10\
-    \ (2d10 + 4)) slashing damage if used with two hands, plus dice: 2d8|avg (2d8)\
+    \ + 4|avg (2d10 + 4)) slashing damage if used with two hands, plus 9 (dice:\
-    \ fire damage."
+    \ 2d8|avg (2d8)) fire damage."
   "name": "Longsword"
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "Ranged Weapon Attack: dice: d20+9 (+9 to hit), range 150/600 ft., one\
+- "desc": "Ranged Weapon Attack: dice: d20+9 (+9 to hit), range 150/600 ft., one\
     \ target.
-Hit: dice: 2d8 + 5|avg (2d8 + 5) piercing damage plus dice: 2d8|avg\
+Hit: 14 (dice: 2d8 + 5|avg (2d8 + 5)) piercing damage plus 9 (dice:\
-    \ (2d8) fire damage."
+    \ 2d8|avg (2d8)) fire damage."
   "name": "Longbow"
 "bonus_actions":
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "The eladrin teleports, along with any equipment it is wearing or carrying,\
+- "desc": "The eladrin teleports, along with any equipment it is wearing or carrying,\
     \ up to 30 feet to an unoccupied space it can see."
   "name": "Fey Step (Recharge 4-6)"
 "reactions":
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "The eladrin adds 3 to its AC against one melee attack that would hit it.\
+- "desc": "The eladrin adds 3 to its AC against one melee attack that would hit it.\
     \ To do so, the eladrin must see the attacker and be wielding a melee weapon."
   "name": "Parry"
 "source":
 - "MPMM"
 - "MTF"
-"image": "5.
-Mechanics/Bestiary/Fey/token/summer-eladrin.png"
+"image": "compendium/bestiary/fey/token/summer-eladrin.png"
 ```
 ^statblock